pubgeo/IARPA-SMART/README.md

 ### File Format Specifications

+The IARPA SMART Heavy Construction Annotation Dataset

 ## Obtaining the Satellite Imagery

+See [here](documentation/obtain_imagery.md) for more information on obtaining the satellite imagery corresponding to this dataset.

 # Terms and Conditions
 The contents of this public dataset are provided under the <____________> license.